Urban legends about drugs: Reefer madness

 Originating in the 1930s, this myth was the basis for films like Reefer Madness, and used by Harry Anslinger of the Federal Bureau of Narcotics as justification for outlawing cannabis.
 The allegation was that even the calmest, most normal person could be transformed into a psychopathic killer or rapist solely from smoking a joint.
 No relationship has ever been proven linking such crimes to the acute intoxication of cannabis alone, and cannabis' psychological effects tend to be more associated with pacifism and inactivity than with aggression.
 For example, studies of the Jamaican working class showed no difference in the crime rates between users and non-user of cannabis.

+Rick Simpson Oil

+Rick Simpson Oil is a preparation made from cannabis oil, the oils of Cannabis flower.
+It is named after its Canadian creator, circa 2003, which he used to treat his tinnitus, and is also known as phoenix tears.
+It has been claimed to have healing benefits for cancer.
+As of 2022, no such properties are known.

 Smoking or "chasing" cannabis with tobacco increases the high

 In many places, cannabis is routinely mixed with tobacco when rolled into joints.
 In North America cannabis in any form is also often "chased" with a tobacco cigarette, and hollowed-out cigars filled with cannabis (blunts) are also popular in some subcultures.
 Some users say that smoking tobacco increases the cannabis high, and this is often attributed to either the nicotine or additives such as menthol.
 Until recently this was based solely on anecdotal evidence.
 There may be at least some truth to this legend, as a 2005 study found that a transdermal nicotine patch modestly enhanced the subjective "high" of cannabis relative to a placebo patch—but only in males.
 Females actually saw a slight reduction in subjective effects.
 Reasons for the enhancement are not well understood, and this study appears to be the only one as of 2010 that found such effects.
 However, another study found a significant downside to the practice.
 It appears that tobacco, which is known to be highly addictive, also enhances the likelihood of developing cannabis dependence symptoms when the two substances are used concurrently.